alexaspinalldev/prevent/README.md

 I found that the contact form was erroring due to it's method="post" attribute so I removed that for the sake of demonstration.

 #### HTML validation
+HTML validation via official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html) returned 13 issues, of which 7 were non-critical or could be ignored.
+After resolving these,

+The "Thank you" page passed with zero issues.

 #### CSS validation